 Now is the ideal time to put your values and vision to the test above the situation.
 Are the decisions you are making in this crisis aligning with your values and vision?
 If not, what can you do to align them?

 Sometimes, debriefing needs to be done daily or multiple times a day.
-The idea is to do it according to your values as mentioned in last month’s article, Align Your Values and Vision.
+The idea is to do it according to your values and vision.